sheki/parse-blog/content/note/books.md

 * Syrup Paperback -  hoot book
 * The Invention of Science: A New History of the Scientific Revolution Reprint Edition
 * As I Walked Out One Midsummer Morning - travel book set in 1930s
-* Farsighted: How We Make the Decisions That Matter the Most
 * How to Succeed with People: Remarkably Easy Ways to Engage, Influence and Motivate Almost Anyone
 * Beyond Weird - Quantum Physics
 * Games and Decisions: Introduction and Critical Survey (Dover Books on Mathematics)
-* Mindset: The New Psychology of Success
 * How to Be Everything: A Guide for Those Who (Still) Don't Know What They Want to Be When They Grow Up
 * I Found My Tribe: A Memoir
 * Quantum Computing from the ground up